oktapath/oktapath.github.io/_posts/2020-10-02-dotnet-api.markdown

 ### Clone your repository first

 This seems like common sense, but I think it is easier to start with a source controlled directory at the very beginning.
-Dont create a project and then add it to your repository!
+Don't create a project and then add it to your repository!
 Why?
 Well you will make decisions about the project initially that should be captured in source control and recorded.
 Cloning up front allows this.
 Just commit frequently and often, with good and concise commit messages.
-Commiting with a message of "work done" tells us nothing.
-However, commiting with the message "Folder structure defined" means much more and can help someone reviewing, to understand, how you came to your final decision and why.
+Committing with a message of "work done" tells us nothing.
+However, committing with the message "Folder structure defined" means much more and can help someone reviewing, to understand, how you came to your final decision and why.

 ***